eurekar/tradegozilla/README.md

 The official TradeMonster API documentation is appalling and every API call I've looked at so for is either documented incorrectly or incompletley.
-The officially recommended way to work out how to use the API is to use [Charles](http://www.charlesproxy.com) as a proxy server to [Man-in-the-middle](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) yourself and reverse-engineer their entire trading platform yourself.
+The officially recommended way to work out how to use the API is to use [Charles](http://www.charlesproxy.com) as a proxy server to [Man-in-the-middle](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) your session and reverse-engineer their entire trading platform yourself.
 Astounding for an API that requires you to deposit $30K to get access to it.

-As a result I've been trying to document generate [complete API documentation](http://trademonster.glenngillen.com) as I go, but can make no guarantees to it's accuracy or completeness as TradeMonster could change anything at any time without informing me.
+As a result I've been trying to generate [complete API documentation](http://trademonster.glenngillen.com) as I go, but can make no guarantees to it's accuracy or completeness as TradeMonster could change anything at any time without informing me.